MoserMichael/python-obj-system/python-obj-system.md

 # class Foo with a base class Base
 class Foo(Base):

-    # class variables are shared between all instances of the class Foo, and declared like this:
+    # Class variables are shared between all instances of the class Foo, and declared like this:
     class_var = 42
     class_var2 = 43

-    # the object constructor/init method, Note the first 'self' argument, which is the object instance.
+    # The object constructor/init method, Note the first 'self' argument, which is the object instance.
     def __init__(self):
-        # when not calling the base class __init__ method: the base class object variables are not added  to the object !!!
+        # When not calling the base class __init__ method: the base class object variables are not added  to the object !!!
-        # but then it is called. the 'obj_var_base' member is added to the __dict__ member of this object instance.
+        # The base class __init__ adds the 'obj_var_base' member to the __dict__ member of this object instance.
-        # by convention: you first init the base classes, before initialising the derived class.
+        # By convention: you first init the base classes, before initialising the derived class.
         super().__init__()

         print("calling Foo.__init__")

-        # object variables are specific to a given instance of Foo
+        # Object variables are specific to a given instance of Foo
-        # each object has a builtin hash member: __dict__ this one lists all object members (including those added by the base class __init__ method)
+        # Each object has a builtin hash member: __dict__ this one lists all object members (including those added by the base class __init__ method)

-        # define object variable: obj_var_a
+        # Define object variable: obj_var_a
         self.obj_var_a=42

-        # define object variable: obj_var_b
+        # Define object variable: obj_var_b
         self.obj_var_b="name"

-    # an object method - needs to access the object instance, which is passed as first 'self' argument.
+    # An object method - needs to access the object instance, which is passed as first 'self' argument.
     def show_derived(self):
         print_md("obj_var_a:", self.obj_var_a, "obj_var_b:", self.obj_var_b)

-    # a class method/static method is called without an object instance.
+    # A class method/static method is called without an object instance.
     @staticmethod
     def make_foo():
         return Foo()

-# make a new object instance of type Foo class.
+# Make a new object instance of type Foo class.
 foo_obj=Foo()